 The best thing you can do when your passion for a particular subject is lacking is to surround yourself with people who have in abundance the passion you lack.
-That’s right—I’m talking about the Course Mentors.
-Now, you may be under the mistaken belief that Course Mentors are only there for when you’re stuck; that they are tutors, or instructors for remedial students.
-The truth is that Course Mentors are post-graduate degree-holders in the very discipline that you may find so boring it makes your teeth hurt.
+That's right—I'm talking about the Course Instructors.
+Now, you may be under the mistaken belief that Course Instructors are only there for when you're stuck; that they are tutors, or instructors for remedial students.
+The truth is that Course Instructors are post-graduate degree-holders in the very discipline that you may find so boring it makes your teeth hurt.
 They like their subject so much they went to school (MORE THAN ONCE) to study that subject and nothing else!
 They are more than happy to talk your ear off about that subject you may hate.
 You can use their passion to help boost your own.
 Eventually you may even go from loathing to only mildly disliking that subject.
 Dare to dream!

 Momentum is something that successful students find.
 If you want to be successful, you may have to start small, but you CAN build forward momentum and ride out the craziness of your life while you're in school.
 The key is simple.
 Start small, build it up, and avoid interrupting momentum when you have it.
 But the real trick is in understanding that you can start over EVERY DAY.
 It doesn't matter what happened last term, last month, or even yesterday.
 You can start over and begin building momentum TODAY.